tushar-base-eth/donotdie/documentation/prd.md

 ### Overview

-Describes the user journey in DoNotDie, ensuring a seamless iOS-like experience with smooth navigation and gestures.
+Describes the user journey in ZeroNow, ensuring a seamless iOS-like experience with smooth navigation and gestures.

 ### Flow Steps